Juvar1/RFPowerMeter/README.md

 ## Other similar devices

 Surecom SW-102 Digital Antenna Power & SWR Meter VHF/UHF 125-525MHz.
+Used for reference and calibration.

 ## Soldering